WGS-12: Overview

-Satellite Description
+Satellite description

-In March 2018, U.S. Congress added US $605 million in funding for two more satellites, WGS 11 and WGS 12.
+In March 2018, the U.S. Congress added US$605 million in funding for two more satellites, WGS 11 and WGS 12.
 This resulted in the order of WGS 11+ in April 2019 for a 2023 launch.
 This satellite will be based on the BSS-702X (X=experimental, for experiments, BSS702) variant of Boeing's commercial 702 satellite line, providing improved signal power and bandwidth efficiency compared to earlier WGS satellites.
 The U.S. Space Force will launch the craft and will perform command & control functions during its 14-year life expectancy.

 Built by Boeing Satellite Systems, WGS 11+ is based on the BSS-702X (HS376++) satellite bus.

 It has a mass at launch of 5987 kg and is expected to operate for fourteen years.

-The spacecraft is equipped with two solar panels for generate power to its communications payload, which consists of cross-band military X-band, Ka-band transponders, + 10meters solar panels.Propulsion will be provided by an R-4D-15 apogee motor, with four XIPS-25 ion engines for station keeping.
+The spacecraft is equipped with two solar panels for generate power to its communications payload, which consists of cross-band military X-band, Ka-band transponders, + 10meters solar panels.
+Propulsion will be provided by an R-4D-15 apogee motor, with four XIPS-25 ion engines for station keeping.

 Launch

-WGS 12 will launch in 2027 on a Falcon Heavy launch vehicle from Kennedy LC-39A.
+WGS 12 will launch in 2027 on a Falcon Heavy launch vehicle from Kennedy LC-39A with a mission designation of USSF-206.